Cxpher/Era/deploy_mssql_era/deploy_mssql_era.rst

       - Use multiple TempDB data files, all the same size.
       - Use available hypervisor network control mechanisms (for example, VMware NIOC).

+8. Proceed to the following exercises only after the database has completed provisioning.
+This process should take approximately 30 minutes.

 Exploring the provisioned database server
 ++++++++++++++++++++++++++++++++++++